spkvfx/creative_coding-work/120-work/hw-6/readme.md

 ## Steps Taken
 1. I created a position vector and used it's x/y position as the position of an `ellipse`.
 2. Created a velocity vector and updated the position with `vector.add()` and confirmed the results
-3. Applied the cross product between the current position and an up axis vector to the velocity vector and confirmed the resulting spiral shape.
+3. Applied the cross product between the current position and an up axis vector to the velocity vector and confirmed the resulting shape.
-4. Played around with the velocity expression and added the flip-flopping direct.
+4. Played around with the velocity expression and added the flip-flopping direction.
 5. I added some animation in the z-axis and applied color to circle
 6. Derived the projections and found an interesting way to compose them.